danlkv/ESP8266_RTOS_SDK/danlkv/serial.md

 ## Problem: corrupt output

-If switch happens right after print, the output gets corrupted.
+If switch happens right after print, the output gets corrupted, when reading on both new and old baud rates.

 To introduce delay/synchronisation after the last old-baud print: